ElrohirGT/SpriteSheet-Generator/README.md

 # SpriteSheet-Generator
-A simple sprite sheet generator form a folder with png, jpg images.
+A simple sprite sheet generator from a folder with png, jpg images.
+Usefull for making a sprite sheet from a krita animation redering.